progval/Limnoria/plugins/String/README.rst

 .. _command-string-unicodename:

-unicodename <character>
+unicodename <string>
-  Returns the name of the given unicode <character>.
+  Returns the name of characters in <string>.
+This will error if any character is not a valid Unicode character.

 .. _command-string-unicodesearch: